Motor Insurance

 Does Direct Line cover delivery or courier driving?

-No, Direct Line does not generally cover delivery driving, but Direct Line policyholders can still engage in paid delivery or courier work so long as they buy top-up Hire & Reward (H&R) insurance elsewhere—and get approval to do this from Direct Line.
+No, Direct Line does not generally cover delivery driving.
+Direct Line policyholders can potentially engage in paid delivery or courier work so long as they buy top-up Hire & Reward (H&R) insurance elsewhere—and get approval to do this from Direct Line.
 This applies to both cars and vans.

 What about Churchill, do they cover delivery driving?

 Churchill is part of the Direct Line Group, and they follow the same set of rules when it comes to delivery driving.
-Churchill won't cover delivery driving, but they do permit SD&P policyholders to buy top-up H&R cover elsewhere that will cover that aspect of their driving.
+Churchill won't cover delivery driving.

 Can I make deliveries without hire & reward cover?